shadowman-lab/Ansible-Config/SNOW/readme.md

 #### 4) Create your ServiceNow Inventory

-In Ansible Tower, navigate to **Inventories** on the left side of the screen.
+In AAP, navigate to **Inventories** on the left side of the screen.
 Click the **green plus button** on the right, which will present you with a New Inventory dialog screen.
 Fill in the following fields:

 | Parameter | Value |